Easy Pecan Pie Bars

 Freshly baked pecan pie bars in a parchment paper-lined baking pan.

 Pro Tip: Get creative with your pecan pie squares!
-Try adding chocolate chips, sprinkling coconut flakes or drizzling chocolate for a unique twist.
+Try adding chocolate chips, sprinkling coconut flakes or drizzling melted chocolate over the top for a unique twist.

 Kelly’s Recipe Tips